 Wine and beer are the most popular alcoholic beverages by far, and dinner is the preferred time to enjoy alcoholic drinks.
 Consumption of sparkling wine has also grown, as well as other spirits such as bourbon, vodka and gyn among millennials.
 Bitter liquors and liqueurs of Italian origin are traditionally popular.
 Imported wine is less available than imported beer and spirits.
-Consumption of alcoholic beverages among teenagers is big and continues to expand.
-Sales of alcoholic beverages to under 18 years old is illegal.
 Craft beer bars are very popular among millennials, where the trend is to consume beer accompanied by a variety of snacks.
 Bars compete among each other to provide different snacks, while most trendy bars offer imported snacks.
-Other categories that are gaining presence are energy drinks, kombucha, hard seltzers, and alternative milks (almonds, oats, coconut, rice, etc)
+Other categories that are gaining presence are energy drinks, kombucha, hard seltzers, and alternative milks (almonds, oats, coconut, rice, etc).